cockroachdb/docs/_includes/common/ui/statements-page.md

 ## Search and filter

-By default, the Statements page shows SQL statements from all applications and databases running on the cluster, including internal CockroachDB queries.
+By default, the Statements page shows SQL statements from all applications and databases running on the cluster.

 You can search for statements using the date field or the search field.

 To search by date, pick a date range that is within the time period since the statistics were last cleared.
 Click **reset time** to reset the date.

 To filter the statements, click the **Filters** field.

-To filter by [application]({{ link_prefix }}connection-parameters.html#additional-connection-parameters), select **App** and choose an application.
+To filter by [application]({{ link_prefix }}connection-parameters.html#additional-connection-parameters), select **App** and choose one or more applications.
+When no application is selected internal statements **are not** displayed.

 {{site.data.alerts.callout_info}}
+- Internal queries are displayed under the `$ internal` app.
+- Queries from the SQL shell are displayed under the `$ cockroach` app.
-- If you haven't set `application_name` in the client connection string, it appears as `unset`.
+- If you haven't set `application_name` in a client connection string, it appears as `unset`.
-- CockroachDB's internal queries are displayed under the `(internal)` app.
-Queries from the SQL shell are displayed under the `$ cockroach sql` app.
 {{site.data.alerts.end}}

-You can also filter by database (**Database**), SQL statement type (**Statement Type**), and for [statement fingerprints](#sql-statement-fingerprints) that take longer than a specified time to run.
+You can also filter by one or more databases (**Database**), SQL statement types (**Statement Type**), and for [statement fingerprints](#sql-statement-fingerprints) that take longer than a specified time to run.
 To display only statements with queries that cause full table scans, click **Only show statements that contain queries with full table scans**.

 Click <img src="{{ 'images/common/ui-columns-button.png' | relative_url }}" alt="Column selector" /> to select the columns to display.